cmakelabs/MPC-Style-SCP-for-Quadrotor-Obstacle-Avoidance-and-Controller-Design/README.md

 ![SCP Quadrotor Obstacle Avoidance Under Presence of Wind](./images/SCPwow.png)

-**Figure 2:** As you can see, the node violation score is 0.0, meaning some of the nodes violate the obstacles in the route.
+**Figure 2:** As you can see, the node violation score is around 41.72, meaning some of the nodes violate the obstacles in the route.

 ### Future Work: Adding an MPC-Style Approach